 456 The pod releases the body of Poole.
 (1:44:34)

-Poole can become almost less than a character and more a plot point, despite the fact these are powerfully strong scenes of Dave pursuing him and then presenting Poole's dead body before the Discovery One.
-These are very sad scenes.
-But Kubrick doesn't show us Poole's death intimately.
+Poole runs the danger of becoming almost less than a character and more a plot point, but for the fact these are powerfully strong scenes of Dave pursuing him and then presenting Poole's dead body before the Discovery One.
+They have the power of Greek tragedy.
+Kubrick doesn't show us Poole's death intimately.
 We are looking at HAL when we hear Poole's breathing cease, then next we have Poole's hyper-frenetic motions as he attempts to reattach his air hose and those motions also distance us.
 We never see his face after shot 365 when we are given a last view of him, in CU, and he looks directly at us, breaking the fourth wall.
 We see him in shots 366, 368 and 369, but not his face, not even dimly, not even his profile.
 Then he is dying, then dead, and still we will not see his face.
 We hear his breathing up to the point when his air hose is detached, but in connection with this we hear no scream, no protest, and there is no radio contact afterward.

+Dave is a character that shows almost no emotion, but his struggle to claim the body of Poole has been a desperately urgent one.
+He's aware he is pursuing a dead body, and it is vitally important that he claim that body in respect of human psychology.
 The pods are easily anthropomorphized and throughout these scenes they appear as masks conveying mute screams of horror that surpass individual tragedy with an ancient gaze.
 Because we don't see Poole's face, and because Dave is so self-contained, it's the machines that do the job of expressing emotion.
-Cute is a danger with anthropomorphism and none of Kubrick's machines begin to stray into this territory.
+Cute is a danger with anthropomorphism yet none of Kubrick's machines begin to stray into this territory.

 457 Out the dark window of the pod, Poole's body spirals away, feet toward the window, counter-clockwise.
 He becomes smaller and smaller.
 (1:44:41)